KreisichD/Sparse-Matrixes/README.md

 Sparse Matrix Management app

-The app was a challenge to be done in the name of learning objective approach to programming and app data management
+The app was a challenge to be done in the name of learning objective approach to programming and app memory management

 Whole app is decomposed into three layers: